What is Gratitude? It’s a word that we hear a lot these days, but what does it mean? And why is gratitude so powerful?

 What Is Gratitude Exactly

-What is gratitude?
-To feel gratitude is the quality of being thankful and showing appreciation for something that a person has received or is expecting to receive.
+What does gratitude mean?
+Gratitude is the feeling of being thankful and showing appreciation for something that we have received or expect to receive.

-• The importance of gratitude has been studied in psychology and it has been found that gratitude is one of the most important human emotions.
+• The importance of gratitude has been extensively studied in psychology.

-When you feel thankful for something or someone in your life you reciprocate with feelings of kindness, warmth, and other types of giving when you experience gratitude.
+When you genuinely appreciate something or someone, in your life it naturally leads you to reciprocate with kindness, warmth and various acts of generosity.

 Three Positive Aspects of Gratitude